 Video editing

 Unique video effects frequently influence TikTok’s trends.
 Reels only includes the Instagram Stories filters and does not have as many effects as TikTok.
-Specific effects are sometimes required for users who are attempting to stay up with trends.
+Specific effects are sometimes required for users who are attempting to keep up with trends.
 For some, the touch-up button, which softens your face, is one of TikTok’s most important features.

 The Reels counterpart is not nearly as strong, but it does have filters with improved touch-up tools.
 The disadvantage is that filters and effects are not separated on Reels; they are combined, which means you can only select one, and thus, have less diversity in the final appearance of the video.